yimeishao/bzn_poetry/README.md

 # BznPoetry
 This is BznPoetry, a Ruby gem that creates poems from Bozeman Craigslist Missed Connections.
 The user can choose a day to view the post titles from that day formatted into a poem.
 Simply change the url within lib/scraper.rb to your local Craigslist MC ("https://[YOURCITY].craigslist.org/d/missed-connections/search/mis") to create poems from your city.
+You might also want to change the welcome message to "\nWelcome to [YOURCITY] Craigslist Poetry".

 ## Installation